 Why we are preparing for a light railway

-In 2050, the light rail system will be expected to transport 80,000 a day.
-It is difficult for buses to handle so many travellers.
-What is more, a light railway requires relatively little space making it particularly appropriate in densely built cities.
+In 2050, the demand for public transportation is expected to reach 80,000 per day.
+A capacity that only rail vehicles can handle effectively.
+Additionally, a light railway requires relatively little space which makes it particularly appropriate in densely built cities.

 Good for urban development

 The light railway is evidence of our long-term desire to develop attractive urban environments and good communications.
 Furthermore, it provides good conditions for growth as it creates opportunities for more workplaces, homes and shops.